 Q: How long should my SYNCRODRIVE belt last?

 A: The 29mm wide belt should last you around 10,000kms or 6000miles of riding when properly tensioned, or a few winter seasons of riding.
-The 21mm belt has the same longevity but it does not handle the same shock loads as the wider belt, and that is why we switched for 2017 YETI production.
+The 21mm belt has the same longevity but it does not handle the same shock loads as the wider belt.